Armingodiz/goth-warm-up/README.md

 # goth-warm-up
-using goth for authentication flow
+Using goth for authentication flow
+* Base of this code is inspired from [goth example](https://github.com/markbates/goth/blob/master/examples/main.go)